seuros/breaker_machines/README.md

 Calls exceeding the limit are immediately rejected with `CircuitBulkheadError`.

+**Important**: Bulkhead rejections (capacity limit) do NOT count as failures toward opening the circuit.
+They're a separate protection mechanism - the circuit tracks actual service failures, while bulkheading prevents overload.

 #### Cache Storage Backend (New!)
 Use Rails cache for distributed circuit state: